 - \Continue to provide opportunities for your student teacher to practice teaching engaging, meaningful lessons. - \Create an outline for the semester with your student teacher to help him or her accomplish each part of the edTPA over a period of time. - \Help your student teacher obtain consent from students in the class for the video portion. - \Offer assistance with videotaping, if needed. - \Ask probing questions about your student teacher's draft responses without providing direct edits of the candidate's writing or specific answers to the prompts.
 Don't:

 - \Edit or offer advice or critiques on written commentaries that will be submitted for scoring. - \Help your student teacher decide which video clips to submit - \Upload your student teacher's edTPA components on any public access websites or social media websites.

-Task Overviews

-When thinking about effective teaching, three components are in place in successful classrooms: thoughtful, studentcentered plans; engaging instruction; and meaningful assessments, which then guide further planning and instruction.
+Task Overviews When thinking about effective teaching, three components are in place in successful classrooms: thoughtful, studentcentered plans; engaging instruction; and meaningful assessments, which then guide further planning and instruction.
 Students will complete tasks related to those three core areas and will then reflect on their abilities to plan, instruct and assess effectively.
 These tasks will relate to their specific content area, and are outlined in content area handbooks available to students.
 Each subjectspecific handbook guides candidates through the process of creating a portfolio of artifacts and commentaries.
 The handbooks are clearly organized.
 Headings guide candidates to think about the task, collect the required artifacts, and respond to the prompts.
 Handbooks also include all of the rubrics, clear specifications for artifact and commentary formats and lengths, and a helpful, subject-specific glossary.
-Additionally, candidates will need to think about and discuss academic language, which takes them beyond content-area vocabulary and makes language demands obvious to the students, so they can succeed in the lesson.
+Additionally, student will need to think about and discuss academic language, which takes candidates beyond content-area vocabulary and makes language demands obvious to the students, so they can succeed in the lesson.

+Early Childhood Education Page 3

-What is required of student teachers:
+What is required of stu-

 The planning task documents intended teaching and attends to how candidates use their knowledge of students and knowledge of content to design appropriate lessons.
+Candidates must consider and describe what their students bring to the classroom-including prior academic learning; lived experiences; and personal, cultural, and community assets- and explain how they use that

+dent teachers:

+Task 1: Planning

-Candidates must consider and describe what their students bring to the classroom-including prior academic learning; lived experiences; and personal, cultural, and community assets- and explain how they use that knowledge to plan effective lessons.
-Candidates then justify their planning based on their knowledge of the school and classroom environment and their knowledge of their students.
-As part of the edTPA, they submit lesson plans for 3-5 consecutive lessons (referred to as a learning segment), along with relevant instructional materials, such as assignments, handouts and assessments.
+knowledge to plan effective lessons.
+Candidates then justify their planning based on their knowledge of the context and their knowledge of their students.
+As part of the edTPA, they submit lesson plans for 3-5 consecutive lessons (referred to as a learning segment), along with relevant instructional materials, such as assignments and handouts.

+How you can help: